wireapp/remind-app/README.md

 ./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./build/reminders-bots-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable inside the `build` directory

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.